-The Framework highlights the important role industry has to play in reducing aircraft noise from source the ICAO.
+The Framework highlights the important role industry has to play in reducing aircraft noise from source.

+The Aviation Policy Framework outlines a number of measures to achieve this.
+It recognises the importance of the 'balanced approach' with regard to noise management, as defined by the ICAO.
 There is a recognition of the importance of local control with regard to noise management at airports.
 This includes local planning conditions and agreements, and the review of noise action plans alongside the development of noise preferential routes.